MIDS-scaling-up/v3/week08/lab/Readme.md

 ### Part 3.
 Training Yolo v5 on custom data
-In this section, we will be following the [Roboflow Yolo v5 fine tuning guide] (https://colab.research.google.com/drive/1gDZ2xcTOgR39tGGs-EZ6i3RTs16wmzZQ).
+In this section, we will be following the [Roboflow Yolo v5 fine tuning guide](https://colab.research.google.com/drive/1gDZ2xcTOgR39tGGs-EZ6i3RTs16wmzZQ).
 In order to complete this notebook, you will need to log into Roboflow / create an account, so that you are able to download the [BCCD dataset](https://public.roboflow.com/object-detection/bccd).
 Please follow the guide; training should take 6-10 minutes.
 Questions:
 * How many classes are in this dataset?
 * How many samples?
 * Do you get better results with the raw or augmented dataset?